-This Policy applies to all Development Applications for any development in the Hawkesbury City Council Local Government Area on land that is subject to inundation in a 1 in 100 year flood event.
+In this regard, this Policy provides development controls to be applied to all Development Applications for any development in the Hawkesbury City Council Local Government Area on land that is subject to inundation in a 1:100 ARI flood event.

-Figures 1 and 2 show the extent of flooding within the Hawkesbury Local Government Area, including the areas subject to inundation in the 1 in 100 year and Probable Maximum Flood event.
+Figures 1 and 2 show the extent of flooding within the Hawkesbury Local Government Area, including the areas subject to inundation in a 1:100 ARI flood event and Probable Maximum Flood event.